AlexButuc/Software-Engineering/README.md

    python app.py
    ```

-The application should be available at `http://localhost:8080`
+The application should be available at `http://localhost:80` or whatever ip you use.

 ## API Endpoints